mlarocque22/COMPOSITE/README.md

 Composite_Industry.py merges any of the Industry text files from the NASDAQ and the NYSE into one texdt file

 Composite_SO.py merges the penny options and penny stock files into one file

+See github.com/mlarocque22/stock_text_files for all of the resulting text files